JohanSchott/hello-world/README.md

 - Edit repository by adding file `hello.py` containing `print('hello python')`.

-- Add this changes and commit: `git add hello.py` and `git commit -m "adding python script`.
+- Add these changes and commit: `git add hello.py` and `git commit -m "adding python script`.

 - Push this local branch to github: `git push origin [name_of_your_new_branch]`

+- To inspect all branches, type: `git branch`